Blood circulation

 How does the heart work?

-The heart is a muscular pump that beats about 100,000 times a day to pump blood through the body.
-It has four chambers: two atria and two ventricles.
-Deoxygenated blood enters the right atrium and then passes to the right ventricle, which pumps it to the lungs to be oxygenated.
-Oxygenated blood then returns to the left atrium, passes to the left ventricle, and is pumped throughout the body through the aorta.
+The heart is a muscular pump that beats approximately 100,000 times a day to pump blood throughout the body.
+It consists of four chambers: two atria and two ventricles.
+Deoxygenated blood enters the right atrium and then passes into the right ventricle, which pumps it to the lungs to be oxygenated.
+Oxygenated blood then returns to the left atrium, passes into the left ventricle, and is pumped throughout the body via the aorta.

 Did you know?
-The left ventricle is the most powerful chamber of the heart because it has to pump blood throughout the body, sometimes to distant areas like the tips of the fingers or toes!
+The left ventricle is the most powerful chamber of the heart because it must pump blood throughout the body, sometimes to distant areas like the tips of the fingers or toes!

 What do you think?